-Our Boston Seaport District location is provides convenient access to many things to do in Boston.
-Take advantage of our scenic city, and explore by foot by walking along the harbor.
-We are also located near bus and MBTA Silver Line T stops with transportation to downtown Boston.
+Our Seaport District location provides convenient access to Boston’s most exciting attractions.
+From historic sites to restaurants and museums, take advantage of our scenic city and explore by foot.
+We’re also steps away from bus and Silver Line MBTA stops offering transportation to downtown Boston.

 Looking for the local attractions closest to our hotel?
-Check out things to do in the Seaport District.
+Check out things to do in Boston's Seaport.

 Travel Tip: One of our concierges, Deb Hegger, has been certified by Les Clefs d’Or.
 She and any of our other associates would be happy to assist with additional local recommendations during your stay.